ippeb/LosslessDataCompression/README.md

 ```
 ### Header

-The **header** of `LZW_encoded.fastlzw` stores the length of the alphabet, the alphabet (similar to the above `LZW_alphabet.txt`), the length of the compressed output, followed by the compressed output.
+The **header** of `LZW_encoded.fastlzw` stores the length of the alphabet, the alphabet (similar to the above `LZW_alphabet.txt`), the length of the compressed output

+The compressed output follows right after the header.